DenisGorbachev/makesure/README.md

 # Specs

-Specs are validators for external objects.
+Specs are validators for non-code objects.